-Despite what season we find ourselves in, there’s always situations, relationships, projects, etc. that we could work better at.
-Even in our own self-care, hobbies, and skills, we have room for improvements along with the potential for excellence.
+Despite what season we find ourselves in, there’s always situations, relationships, projects, and so on, that we could work better at.
+Even in our own self-care, hobbies, and skills; there’s always room for improvements along with the potential for excellence.
 This has been challenging for me in seasons that I’m not doing exactly what I love.
-The flaw is, I would still choose to love whatever it is I’m doing.
-For me, I always end up enjoying the work I do when I complete it with excellence.
+The flaw is that it’s my choice whether or not to love what I’m doing.
+Plus, I always end up enjoying the work I do when I complete it with excellence.
 That for me means no shortcuts.
 It means doing it the best to my ability and completing it in the time I’m given.
-This can look like doing a thorough job on a task given to you at work, or loving well in a friendship; practicing forgiveness, authenticity, vulnerability, and integrity with the people already placed in your life.
+This can look like doing a thorough job on a task given to you at work or loving well in a friendship; practicing forgiveness, authenticity, vulnerability, and integrity with the people already placed in your life.

 Gain New Perspective